What is happiness?

 This means that everything we identify with can be freed and self-realised.
 Once we become free, we also become limitless; all that stuckness starts to dissolve, setting the ‘Self’ free to flow with universal creation.

-The very things that we become attached to bind us in such a way that they limit us by the degree with which we identify with them.
+The very things we become attached to bind us so that they limit us by the degree we identify with them.
 Notice any issue you have identified with and visualise detaching, letting go and dissolving it.

 There are many examples of our attachments, from material things: cars, houses, status symbols, golf course membership, peer status, personal goals, qualifications, even being sick or having a type of illness can create an attachment; the list is endless.

-Although desires to achieve our goals or of owning something are essential in life, there can be a point where an attachment is formed with the achievement of the goal or object.
+Although desires to achieve our goals or own something are essential in life, there can be a point where an attachment is formed with achieving the goal or object.
 At this point, it becomes an identity with ‘something’ and then starts to limit us; it forms a container in which we gain security and comfort justly deserved through the effort it has taken to get there.
 This container both protects and limits us.

 The container can become rigid depending on the intensity of our identification with it.
-Eventually, the container defines who we are to others; it then becomes the identity we define ourselves by.
+Eventually, the container defines who we are to others and becomes the identity by which we define ourselves.
 For others around us, this is comforting because they know who we are – until one day you change it!

-People around you suddenly lose that connection with the container and feel that they cannot track you or read you as they did before.
+People around you suddenly lose that connection with the container and feel they cannot track or read you as they did before.
 You will observe that they respond differently to you.

-Once the touch-paper of dissolving these containers is lit, a rapid process can ensue.
-We then want to find as many containers as possible and dissolve them so that our life is full of happiness and peace.
+Once the touch paper for dissolving these containers is lit, a rapid process can ensue.
+We then want to find as many containers as possible and dissolve them so that our lives are full of happiness and peace.

 Using our Intuition or Inner Guidance

-We, of course, share the human experience with others and have learned how to operate our “human” pretty effectively throughout our life.
+We, of course, share the human experience with others and have learned how to operate our “human” pretty effectively throughout our lives.
 Yet there is something else observing all of that.
-Something that is gentle, calm, loving and wise.
+Something gentle, calm, loving and wise.
 Some say we are spiritual beings having a human experience.

 This wiser voice can work alongside our minds to create a different life for us, with greater happiness.

-Our intuition, inner guidance, or gut feeling knows what we need to do to feel great and happy in life.
+Our intuition, inner guidance, or gut feeling knows what we must do to feel great and happy.
 It knows we are perfect as we are, that we are love, so we never need to seek it from anyone else.
 When we can access this more, life is gentler and truly happy.

-When we realise happiness is a choice in each moment and that it is key to us flowing with life, we can catch our thoughts and look for a better perspective that can bring appreciation, peace and happiness if we are vigilant in controlling our thoughts.
+When we realise happiness is a choice in each moment and is vital to us flowing with life, we can catch our thoughts and look for a better perspective that can bring appreciation, peace and happiness if we are vigilant in controlling our thoughts.

 Please get in touch if you would like some support to find your balance in life again and true happiness.
 I truly believe each of us can.